eteeselink/fakethat/README.md

  * Add support for mocking classes and not just interfaces
  * Add support for mocking properties and not just methods
  * Figure out whether Mug works on .NET 2.0 and why not
+ * Figure out whether Mug works on any other languages
  * Brag about Mug on the interwebs

+Help with any of the above is much appreciated!

 Credits
 -------